 Six steps to maximize inclusivity within medical communications | Part 1: Race and Ethnicity

 Our world is multiracial, multicultural, and multi-ethnic.
-Delivering meaningful communications that resonate with as many people as possible is important to embrace diverse thinking.
-Using inclusive language that acknowledges diversity can help your audience feel valued and respected, building trust and inspiring action.
+Delivering meaningful communications that resonate with as many people as possible is important to embrace inclusive thinking.
+Using inclusive language that acknowledges belonging can help your audience feel valued and respected, building trust and inspiring action.

 To maximize inclusivity in your medical communications, here are six steps to achieving bias-free language, along with implementation examples from Parexel’s medical communications team: